DoodlebugPT/DoodlebugPT/README.md

 I am in a lot of fandoms, so I likely forgot some.
 If you’re curious about whether I’m in any other fandoms, feel free to ask! ^^

 I like interacting with people from my fandoms, or with people who are generally friendly, but I am a bit socially awkward and can be a bit nervous at first.
-I’d appreciate it if you'd use tone tags around me, but it’s not required! ^^
+I'd really appreciate if you use tone tags around me, it helps a lot.

 I’m generally cool with C+H, but please don’t entirely cover me! ^^

 ALSO!
 I do not accept friend requests on Ponytown often unless I’ve interacted with you before or if I trust you.
 If you’d like to add me, I’d appreciate it if you asked me via a Ponytown whisper since my requests are off most of the time, and I selectively re-enable them. ^^

-Any more questions?
+Any questions?
 Whisper them to me on Ponytown!

 If you read this far, whisper me a 🐛 on Ponytown! /nf ^^ have a good day :D